Work with Progress Alberta

-You're aware of the issues of the day in Alberta politics and are well-read about the environmental and social justice issues Progress Alberta deals with.
+You're aware of the political issues of the day in Alberta politics and are well-read about the environmental and social justice issues Progress Alberta deals with.

 Your writing is strong but you're a good in-person communicator too -- someone who can 'work a room' and who is comfortable building rapport with strangers.

 You can manage yourself, and can take initiative and navigate high-intensity situations solo -- but you also work well in a small team.

 You have a willingness to learn and an interest in getting in on the ground floor of an exciting new progressive organization.